 - Bachelor of Technology (BTech)

 - Bachelor of Urban and Regional Planning (BURPl)

 We offer general and virtual campus tours and special events for prospective students and applicants.

 In many cases, Ryerson uses portfolios, interviews, auditions and references, as well as grades, to select students.
 Equal consideration is guaranteed to all applicants who apply with a complete application by the following deadline.

 Grades‑Plus programs select students based on grades and non‑academic criteria, such as auditions, portfolios, essays, etc. Grades‑Only programs select students based on academic achievement.

 Many programs review applications after February 1, subject to space availability.

-The required Ryerson Midwifery Supplementary Application Form and personal letter must be received by Undergraduate Admissions and Recruitment at Ryerson by February 1, 2018.
+For Midwifery applicants, the required Ryerson Midwifery Supplementary Application Form and personal letter must be received by Undergraduate Admissions at Ryerson by February 1, 2020.